San Blas Islands, Panama: An Unplugged Tropical Escape

 |

 Most importantly, remember to bring your passport, cell phone, cash, and go-with-the-flow attitude!
 There are no ATMs on the San Blas Islands and network coverage is limited.
+Ultimately, we didn't use our GoPro and taking care of our electronics felt like a burden.
+Sometimes the camera was an annoying ball and chain.
+Decide for yourself if high resolution photographs are necessary.
+The group shot alone was worth the effort and a treasured keepsake we shared with everyone.
 Consider adding these things to your packing list:

 |